 In 2017, China announced a ban on specific plastics and set strict standards on mixed paper.
 These restrictions have had serious impacts on the ability of U.S. communities, including Boise, to continue to recycle as usual.
 With the new restrictions in place, few overseas buyers are willing to buy many of the plastics that we now recycle.
 With no buyers for our used materials, we don't have any where to send them.

 The local materials recovery facility doesn't have the sorting equipment to process these items properly.
-Easily crushable, thin, lightweight water bottles and hinged-lid (clamshell) containers become flattened in the sorting process and get sorted incorrectly.
+Easily crushable, thin, lightweight water bottles, clear plastic salad containers and hinged-lid (clamshell) containers become flattened in the sorting process and get sorted incorrectly.
 These items end up in the paper stream, which lowers the quality of the recycled paper and makes it harder to sell.